mdewolfe/mdewolfe/README.md

 ## Hi

 Currently I am working on a mobile application backed backed by Firebase.
-Four months ago I was working in the ecommerce space.
-I have worked on a broad array of projects in the last 13 years.

 ### This Week's Interest